MauRuRo/the-mighty-bits-hackathon-proj/README.md

-# Mighty Bytes
+# DISCOVER DUBLIN

 ### Overview

-This is The Mighty Bytes' March Hackathon project organized by Code Institute.
+This is The Mighty Bites' March Hackathon project organized by Code Institute.
 It's theme is **Saint Patrick's day**.

 This website is created to bring some fun to your family, so you can celebrate this special day together from home!